 In small classes with inspiring mentors, students learn to survey their lives and themselves with the help of unchanging truths; life soon feels less accidental and more creative.
 In Leadership classes students identify their own unique heroes, adventures, gifts and barriers, and establish patterns of turning to these guidelines.
 They learn that amidst changing hormones, friendships and circumstances, they can uncover their inner strengths and inspirations, and find anchoring guidance through purposeful patterns.
 The path of self-discovery becomes a joy and an adventure rather than mindless, purposeless race to the end.

 Live interaction in the Leadership courses centers around pod meetings, and tutor hours.

 Leadership Pod Meetings.
 Students meet daily in groups of 12 to 15 with a leadership coach.
 In these personalized settings, students find daily inspiration and accountability.
 Small group meetings and leadership coaches are key elements in allowing each student to be known, be successful and be recognized for his or her educational efforts on a daily basis.
-We visit with guests who have overcome incredible odds; we share what we have learned about ourselves and each other; and we discuss inspirational literature.
+We reflect on the lives of people who have overcome incredible odds; we share what we have learned about ourselves and each other; and we discuss inspirational literature.
 8th graders meet in pods with other 8th graders.
 6th and 7th graders meet in mixed grade-range pods.

 Tutor hours: All Leadership Coaches have, either on Fridays during the regular class time or at another time throughout the week, an office hour or hours dedicated to meeting with students.
 This one-on-one time helps students focus and personalize their learning, and helps mentors get to know their students on a more personal, relatable level.